Echizen Ono Castle [Special Opening: From Friday, March 20!]

-Echizen Ono Castle, built by Kanamori Nagachika, a member of Oda Nobunaga's elite retainers, the Akahoroshi.
-Completed over four years starting in 1576, it originally featured a large two-story, three-tiered main keep, a small two-story, two-tiered keep, the Second Bailey, and the Third Bailey, all protected by outer and inner moats.
-The stone walls were constructed using the nozura-zumi technique and are designated as a prefectural cultural property.
-The current castle was reconstructed in 1968 (Showa 43), and inside, artifacts belonging to successive lords are displayed.
+Echizen Ono Castle was built by Kanamori Nagachika, a member of Oda Nobunaga’s elite retinue, the “Akahoroshū.”
+Construction took four years, beginning in 1576.
+Upon completion, the castle featured a large main keep with three stories across two tiers, a small keep with two stories across two tiers, as well as the Second and Third Enclosures, all protected by outer and inner moats.
+The stone walls were constructed using the "nozumi-zumi" technique and are designated as a prefectural cultural property.
+The current castle was reconstructed in 1968, and the grounds feature exhibits of artifacts from successive lords.

-Currently, depending on weather conditions, from late autumn to spring, the entire Ono Basin can be enveloped in a sea of clouds, creating a fantastical scene where only Echizen Ono Castle appears to float above.
-This has earned it the name "Echizen Ono Castle in the Sky" and brought it attention.
-Furthermore, its selection as one of the "100 Famous Castles of Japan: New Edition" has made it a bustling destination.
+Depending on weather conditions, from late autumn through spring, the entire Ono Basin is often shrouded in a sea of clouds, creating a fantastical scene where only Echizen Ono Castle appears to float above it.
+This has earned it the nickname “Echizen Ono Castle: The Castle in the Sky,” and since its selection as one of “Japan’s 200 Famous Castles,” it has become a popular destination attracting large crowds.

 - Area